irls/ocnparse/README.md

 // simplified rebuild which wraps each rebuilt token in an html tag.
 //  any values in the "token.classes" array are added as classes
 //  any properties in the 'token.data' object are added as data attributes

+parser.reTokenize(str, tag='w')
+// tokenizes a string already containing 'wrapped' words without losing class or data attrs
+// this is important in case the html string has been edited. editing might:
+//     1) add strings outside the word wrappers,
+//     2) delete words inside a wrapper or
+//     3) add words inside a word wrapper

 ```